apache/pulsar/site2/website/versioned_docs/version-2.8.2/concepts-messaging.md

 ![Subscription types](assets/pulsar-subscription-types.png)

 > **Pub-Sub or Queuing**
 > In Pulsar, you can use different subscriptions flexibly.
 > * If you want to achieve traditional "fan-out pub-sub messaging" among consumers, specify a unique subscription name for each consumer.
 It is exclusive subscription type.
 > * If you want to achieve "message queuing" among consumers, share the same subscription name among multiple consumers(shared, failover, key_shared).
 > * If you want to achieve both effects simultaneously, combine exclusive subscription type with other subscription types for consumers.

 ### Subscription types

 When a subscription has no consumers, its subscription type is undefined.
 The type of a subscription is defined when a consumer connects to it, and the type can be changed by restarting all consumers with a different configuration.

 #### Exclusive

-In *exclusive* type, only a single consumer is allowed to attach to the subscription.
+In *Exclusive* type, only a single consumer is allowed to attach to the subscription.
 If multiple consumers subscribe to a topic using the same subscription, an error occurs.

 In the diagram below, only **Consumer A-0** is allowed to consume messages.